The King of Rome: Representation in other media

 Sudbury's song was also published as a 32-page children's book (2010), with illustrations by Hans Saefkow.

 Anthony Atkin and Allison Glossop wrote a radio drama, The King of Rome (2013), to commemorate the 100th anniversary of the bird's win.
 The production starred Wayne Russell as Charlie Hudson, and a recording is available online.

-Tributes
+Other tributes

 On 29 October 2022 a plaque was unveiled inside the Maypole Inn, Brook Street, Derby, in tribute to Charles Hudson, The King of Rome and Dave Sudbury, after a campaign initiated by historian and former teacher Kalwinder Singh Dhindsa.

+On 5 July 2023 the plaque was relocated to Dubrek Studios on Bridge Street.